“Oops! I did it again. I failed to repay. Now I am lost in the game…Oh baby, baby!”

 Does a default mean that you need to give up ownership of the asset for which the loan was taken?

-Owning a house or a car is a dream come true for many because of the availability of loans.
-In the last few years with an increase in the standard of living particularly in the metros, the once conservative and loan averse investor is now willing take on loan commitments to satisfy even leisure requirements.
+Owning a house or a car is a dream come true for many because of the easy availability of loans.
+In the last few years with an increase in the standard of living particularly in the metros, the once conservative and loan-averse investor is now willing to take on loan commitments to satisfy even leisure requirements.
 However, if you find that you are in a situation where you will not be able to meet your loan obligations, what do you do?

 The various options that can be worked out include:

 - Rescheduling your debt: After having analysed your financial position, if the bank feels that the quantum of the EMI is what is troubling you, they may be willing to reschedule your debt by extending the loan tenure.
 That will bring down the monthly EMI commitment, though it will mean more interest outgo in the long-term.
 However, you should consider the immediate relief it can bring to your current situation.
 When the tide turns and you are facing better times you can try negotiating with your bank and revert to your old or higher EMI or even prepay your loan.
 Closing your loan early can help to save excessive interest outgo as long as the bank doesn’t levy a heavy prepayment penalty.

 Check This: Should you invest or prepay your loan?

 - Deferring the payment: If your financial situation is such that there is likely to be a jump in cash flow going forward because of a change in job or any other reason, you may seek temporary relief from the bank for a few months.
 The bank may permit the same but may charge a penalty for not paying within the time frame agreed upon earlier.